 Maths home Learning will be set in a variety of formats to support your child with their maths at home.
-Number bonds/times tables tests will take place every week.
+Times tables tests will take place every week.
 The children are expected to practice their set table during the week and there is a sheet to be dated and signed by a parent/carer.